 I am a post-doctoral research scientist at Columbia University, collaborating with Chaolin Zhang and other wonderful members in the Zhang Lab.
 Previously, I earned my Ph.D. in computer science at Washington University in St. Louis under the mentorship of Gary Stormo.
-My current research focuses on developing computational methods for analyzing protein-DNA/RNA interactions.
+My current research focuses on deep learning interpretaions, and developing computational methods for analyzing (1) protein-DNA/RNA interactions and (2) high-throughput functional genomics/proteomics screenings.

-A central theme in my research is to consider what representation is suited for DNA sequences that give the most helpful information.
+A central theme in my research is to consider what representation is suited for biological sequences that give the most helpful information.
 Traditionally, there are k-mers, position-weight-matrices, parametric statistical models like HMMs, and more recently, deep neural networks.
-I am particularly interested in sparse representations, a rich framework that allows us to build techniques to answer challenging inferential questions in regulatory genomics.
+I am particularly interested in the sparse representations perspective, a rich view that allows us to build techniques to answer challenging inferential questions in regulatory genomics.

 For example, in regulatory genomics, we want to infer the following: